airbnb/lottie-android/README.md

 Lottie is a mobile library for Andorid and iOS that parses [Adobe After Effects](http://www.adobe.com/products/aftereffects.html) animations exported as json with [bodymovin](https://github.com/bodymovin/bodymovin) and renders them natively on mobile!

-For the first time, designers can create **and ship** beautiful animations without an enginineer painstakingly recreating it be hand.
-They say a picture is worth 1,000 words so here are 4,000:
+For the first time, designers can create **and ship** beautiful animations without an engineer painstakingly recreating it be hand.
+They say a picture is worth 1,000 words so here are 13,000:

 ![Example1](gifs/Example1.gif)